Privilege of Mielnik

+Background

 After the death of Casimir IV Jagiellon (1492), the personal union between the Kingdom of Poland and the Grand Duchy of Lithuania was broken.
 The new king of Poland was John I Albert, while Lithuania was governed by his brother, Alexander.
 Following his father, Olbracht tried to win the support of the nobility, granting it several concessions in the Statutes of Piotrków.
 The failed invasion of Moldavia in 1497 complicated Poland's internal situation, and strengthened the position of the magnates.
-At the same time, Lithuania was attacked by Ivan III of Russia, and in 1499 both nations signed the Union of Kraków and Vilnius, which revived the Polish-Lithuanian alliance.
+At the same time, Lithuania was attacked by Ivan III of Russia, and in 1499 both nations signed the Union of Kraków and Vilnius, which revived the Polish–Lithuanian alliance.
 In 1500 John Albert died, and on October 3, 1501, Alexander became the King of Poland.
 His election worsened the Lithuanians' position, and they agreed to the Union of Mielnik.
 Alexander himself had to sign the Privilege of Mielnik, which limited his authority and expanded the powers of the Senate.